| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Principal

-Principal is one of those words that can mean different things to different people, probably because it all depends on the context.
+Principal is one of those words that can mean different things to different people, depending on the context.

 Probate